wearefullstack/azurelinux/toolkit/docs/formats/imageconfig.md

 #### EnableFIPS
 EnableFIPS is a optional boolean option that controls whether the image tools create the image with FIPS mode enabled or not.
 If EnableFIPS is specificed, only valid values are `true` and `false`.

+#### EnableGrubMkconfig
+EnableGrubMkconfig is a optional boolean option that controls whether the image uses grub2-mkconfig to generate the boot configuration or not.
+If EnableGrubMkconfig is specified, only valid values are `true` and `false`.

 #### ExtraCommandLine
 ExtraCommandLine is a string which will be appended to the end of the kernel command line and may contain any additional parameters desired.
 The `` ` `` character is reserved and may not be used. **Note: Some kernel command line parameters are already configured by default in [/etc/default/grub](../../resources/assets/grub2/grub).
 Many command line options may be overwritten by passing a new value.
 If a specific argument must be removed from the existing grub template a `FinalizeImageScript` is currently required.